 The Foundation is also happy to provide advice about possible applications – please contact firstname.lastname@example.org.

-Daiwa Scholarships last 19 months, starting in mid-September and finishing at the end of March.
+Daiwa Scholarships last approximately 20 months, starting in August and finishing at the end of March.

-The selected Daiwa Scholars undertake an orientation course in the UK in mid- September and then move to Japan for the rest of the Scholarship.
+The selected Daiwa Scholars undertake a month-long Japanese language course in the UK in August and then move to Japan for the rest of the Scholarship in mid-September.
 There is also a short orientation on arrival in Tokyo.

 LANGUAGE STUDY (Months 1-12)